History of Adrian Peterson in Timeline

 In late 2011, Adrian Peterson tore both his ACL and MCL in a game.

-Adrian Peterson earned NFC Offensive Player of the Week for the first time since Week 14 of the 2012 season, after being traded to the Arizona Cardinals.
+Adrian Peterson earned the NFC Offensive Player of the Week for the first time since Week 14 of the 2012 season, when he played his first game with the Cardinals on October 15th.

 2012: NFL MVP Award

-In 2012, Adrian Peterson rushed for 2,097 yards and received the NFL MVP Award.
+In 2012, Adrian Peterson rushed for 2,097 yards, narrowly missing the single-season record, and received the NFL MVP Award.

-On October 11, 2013, Adrian Peterson's two-year-old son died due to injuries sustained during an alleged assault.
+On October 11, 2013, Adrian Peterson's two-year-old son died at a hospital in Sioux Falls, South Dakota, due to injuries sustained during an alleged assault.

 In 2013, Adrian Peterson became the third-fastest player to reach 10,000 rushing yards in NFL history.